STRHunter/TRIM/Readme.txt

 b) Contruction of phylogeny tree using hierarchical clustering algorithm NJ from the distance matrix.

-  In this step we have used MATLAB to costruct the phylogeny tree from the distance matric stored in 'TRIM_distance_matrix.txt'.
+  In this step we have used MATLAB to costruct the phylogeny tree from the distance matrix stored in 'TRIM_distance_matrix.txt'.
   The following MATLAB script will load the TRIM distance matrix from file 'TRIM_distance_matrix.txt' into a MATLAB variable 'D'

   .........................................